ctesta01/nadir/README.md

     lme4 = Y ~ (random|effect) + ...
     )
 ```

+- So far, this has been implemented for the formulas but not for the
+  `extra_learner_args`.

 [^1]: van der Laan, Mark J. and Dudoit, Sandrine, “Unified
     Cross-Validation Methodology For Selection Among Estimators and a